 The Sewanee Review honors the best work published in the magazine’s pages every year with five awards.
 The Tate, Lytle, and Spears Prizes are named for distinguished former editors of the Sewanee Review; the Heilman and Sullivan Awards are named for longtime contributors to and friends of the magazine.
 Each winner receives five hundred dollars.

-The Allen Tate Prize for the best poem published in 2017 is awarded to Donika Kelly for “Self-Portrait as a Body, as a Sea” (fall issue).
+The Allen Tate Prize for the best poem published in 2018 is awarded to Erin Adair-Hodges for "When I Say Jesus Was My Boyfriend" (Summer issue).

-The Robert B. Heilman Award for the best review published in 2017 is awarded to Merritt Moseley for “On The 2016 Man Booker Prize” (spring issue).
+The Robert B. Heilman Award for the best review published in 2018 is awarded to Justin Taylor for “Close to the Bone: Mary Robison Reconsidered” (Fall issue).